home-assistant/developers.home-assistant/docs/operating-system/deployment.md

 sidebar_label: Deployment
 ---

-Home Assistant Operating System releases are built from the release branch by the HAOS maintainer.
-There is no fixed schedule, builds are triggered as needed.
+Home Assistant Operating System releases are built from the release branch.
+GitHub Actions are used to build all public releases.
+There is no fixed schedule, builds are triggered as needed by the HAOS maintainer.
 Changes need to get applied to the development branch first and labeled with the `rel-x` label.
 The maintainer will backport those patches onto the release branch before the next release.

 ## Branches